What is teenage depression?

 - feel tired, unmotivated or low in energy

-- have vague or unexplained physical problems – for example, tummy aches and headaches
+- have vague or unexplained physical problems – for example, stomach aches, nausea or headaches

-Your child might experience more than one symptom of depression.
-The symptoms might be ongoing, or they might seem to come and go over a period of weeks or even months.
+Your child might have more than one sign of depression.
+The signs might be ongoing, or they might seem to come and go over a period of weeks or even months.

-School problems or behavioural changes might hide an underlying mental health problem.
+School problems or behaviour changes can hide an underlying mental health problem.
 That’s why it’s important to seek help from a health professional if you have any concerns about your child’s emotions or behaviour.

-There are many people you can go to for help with teenage depression:
+There are many professionals and services you can go to for help with teenage depression:

 - school counsellors